t-wittenstein/quantify-biochemical-rates/README.md

 ### Contacts
-If you have any questions or comments, please feel free to email Timon Wittenstein (timon.w95@gmail.com).
+If you have any questions or comments, please feel free to email Timon Wittenstein (timon.wittenstein@mail.utoronto.ca).